Prescribed burns – 2023

 Image

-This map depicts the area of the Lawrence Lake Prescribed Burn located 70 kilometers north of the Town of Fort Frances.
+This map shows the area of the Franklin Lake prescribed burn located 20 kilometres northeast of the community of Wharncliffe

 Mishkeegogamaang Independent First Nation – Sioux Lookout District

 This spring hazard reduction burn will remove dry grass fuels to enhance community safety.
 Trained community members will work with AFFES staff to ignite and monitor selected areas.
 Community involvement will foster a partnership which will work towards a strategy of prevention, fuels awareness and fire safety.
-Smoke amounts in the area of Highway 599 will managed by appropriate ignition.
-A fall burn may also occur in 2023.
+Smoke amounts in the area of Highway 599 will be managed by appropriate ignition techniques.
+A fall burn may also occur at this site in 2025.

 Wabaseemoong Independent First Nation – Kenora District